apollographql/apollo-kotlin/benchmark/README.md

 The `largesample` Json parsing data is taken from https://zacsweers.github.io/json-serialization-benchmarking/.
 The `calendar_response` data was provided by @sebj and is a real-life use case.
+The `tracks` data is inspired by the Deezer API.

 ## Current results: